temenuzhka-gadzheva/TemenuzhkaG/README.md

 # Temenuzhka's Profile 👩‍💻

-Hello! 👋 I'm Temenuzhka, and I'm proud to be a part of the [company name] team as a professional software engineer 🚀.
+Hello! 👋 I'm Temenuzhka, and I'm proud to be a part of the [Ulpia]([https://www.linkedin.com/company/company-name](https://www.linkedin.com/company/ulpia-tech/mycompany/)) team as a professional software engineer 🚀.
 My skills and experience encompass a wide range of technologies, including React, JavaScript, Java, and Reltio.

 ## Education 🎓
 - Completed courses in Software Engineering at SoftUni, where I acquired knowledge and skills in software development.